 A crisis test on an alarm is the form of testing that involves actually using smoke materials to make sure that a system is operating correctly in action, rather than simply knowing that alarm batteries are working.

-A crisis test can be conducted by simply lighting a candle, incense stick, or other material for burning.
-When a steady smoke stream for this material is achieved, hold it underneath the smoke detector unit, about 12 to 18 inches below.
+You can perform a crisis test by simply lighting a candle, incense stick, or other material for burning.
+Once this material burns a steady smoke stream, hold it about 12 to 18 inches below the smoke detector unit.

 Make sure not to get too close to the alarm, because you’ll risk damaging the casing on the smoke detector, the actual unit itself, and the delicate materials housed inside of the detector.
 Make sure the alarm goes off in every room if you have an interconnected system and follow up with turning it off.

 - Aerosol products are great for tests, but make sure the instructions of the aerosol manufacture are followed.
-The spray should be aimed so it enters the alarm sensor area.
+You should aim the spray so it enters the alarm sensor area.
 Don’t spray the aerosol at the holes that are on the cover of the alarm, because this is where the sound emits.
 The alarm senses smoke through the opening around the perimeter.